apache/calcite/site/_docs/stream.md

 ERROR: Streaming aggregation requires at least one monotonic expression in GROUP BY clause
 {% endhighlight %}

-Monotonic columns need to be declared in the schema.
-The monotonicity is enforced when records enter the stream and assumed by queries that read from that stream.
+Monotonic and quasi-monotonic columns need to be declared in the schema.
+The monotonicity is
+enforced when records enter the stream and assumed by queries that read from that stream.
 We recommend that you give each stream a timestamp column called `rowtime`, but you can declare others, `orderId`, for example.